Snyder-Technology-LLC/authflow-guides-resources-docs/content/paywalls/pricing-strategies.md

+# Pricing Strategies for Your GPTs

+🟡 **Intermediate** · ⏱️ ~7 min · 📘 Guide
+How to price your GPTs for maximum revenue and user adoption.

 ---
-id: "pricing-strategies"
-title: "Pricing Strategies for Your GPTs"
-description: "How to price your GPTs for maximum revenue and user adoption"
-category: "paywalls"
-tags: ["pricing", "strategy", "revenue", "monetization"]
-contextKeys: ["create-paywall", "pricing"]
-difficulty: "intermediate"
-estimatedTime: 7
-displayOrder: 2
-relatedDocs: ["create-paywall", "subscription-models", "free-trials"]
----

-# Pricing Strategies for Your GPTs

 Pricing your GPT correctly is crucial for success.
 Price too high and you'll lose potential customers; too low and you'll leave money on the table.
 This guide helps you find the sweet spot.